jmcvetta/curriculum-python-for-system-admnistrators/intro.rst

 Background Assumptions
 ======================

-This class is designed system administrators who will be using Python in the course of their work.
+This class is designed for system administrators who will be using Python in the course of their work.
 It assumes students will have the following background
 knowledge: